rajarshi008/Scarlet/README.md

-## Collab (Tentative)
+## SCARLET
+---

 We solve the problem of learning LTL formulas from a sample consisting of traces partitioned into positive and negative.
-Most previous approaches that use enumeration over all LTL formulas to search for concise ones consistent with the sample checking consistency with the sample.
-Unlike other methods we essentially enumerate subsequences from the traces in the sample from which LTL formulas can be generated in a straightforward manner.

 ---

-## Setup
+## Installation

-- setup a python3 virtual environment using `virtualenv -p python3 venv`.
-- activate the virtual environment created above using `source venv/bin/activate`.
-- run `pip install -r requirements.txt` to install all necessary python dependencies.
+To install the tool, run the following script: `source ./installation.sh`

 ## How to run:

-For running Collab, run `python run_tests`.
-By default, this will run Collab on `dummy.trace`.
-You can run Collab with a variety of arguments that are listed below:
+For running *Scarlet*, run `python run_tests.py`.
+By default, this will run *Scarlet* on `example.trace`.
+For easy testing, one can replace `example.trace` with the trace file of choice.
+Further, there are a variety of arguments that one can use to run *Scarlet*, as listed below:

 |Argument        |Meaning
 |----------------|------------------------------
-|-i \<file_name>| For specifying the path of the input file.
+|-i \<file_name>| For specifying the path of the input file, default is *example.trace*.
-|-v | For output a detailed log of Collab's executiongenerator
+|-v | For output a detailed log of *Scarlet*'s execution.
-|-vv | For output a even more detailed log of Collab's execution
+|-vv | For output a even more detailed log of *Scarlet*'s execution.
-|-t <timeout>| For specifying the time duration for which Collab is allowed to run (it will return the best formula it has found till then)
+|-t <timeout>| For specifying the timeout, default is 900 secs (the best formula found till timeout can be found in result.csv).
-|-o <result_file_name>| For specifying the name of the output csv file
+|-o <result_file_name>| For specifying the name of the output csv file, default is *results.csv*
+|-m <bool_comb_method>| For specifying the method (SC for set cover, DT for Decision Tree) for boolean combination, default is *SC*.
 |-h | Outputs the help.

 ### Input format: